Hoffmann-Lab/bashbone/README.md

 ### Retrieve genomes
 [&#x25B2; back to top](#bashbone)

-Use the enclosed script to fetch human hg19/hg38 or mouse mm10/mm11 genomes and annotations plus dbSNP.
-Plug-n-play CTAT genome resource made for gene fusion detection and shipped with STAR index can be selected optionally.
+Use the enclosed script to fetch human hg19/hg38 or mouse mm10/mm11 genomes, gene and ontology annotations plus dbSNP and MSigDB.
+The Plug-n-play CTAT genome resource, made for gene fusion detection and shipped with STAR index, can be selected optionally.

 ```bash
 dlgenome.sh -h